rngantner/cartesian_container/README.md

         std::cout << std::endl;
     }

-The output of this program should then be:
+The output of this program is then:

     1, 1,
     1, 2,